illinois-stat528/stat528sp25/README.md

 # News

 * HW4 posted.
-It is due at 11:59 PM on Friday April 4th.
+It is due at 11:59 PM on Monday April 7th.

 * Multinomial and ordinal regressions notes now posted.